midtv3/website-mid/docs/en_US/install/3ds.md

 2. Back up your badges at the folder on your SD Card `SD:Nintendo 3DS/ID0/ID1/extdata/00000000/000014d1`.
 3. Download [Simple Badge Injector](https://github.com/AntiMach/simple-badge-injector/releases/latest).
 4. Insert your SD Card into your console.
-5. Use Nimbus to switch to Pretendo.
+5. Use Nimbus to switch to Peamo.
 6. Open Simple Badge Injector and make a note of the "Nintendo Network ID" value.
 7. Still inside SBI, choose the option to dump your badge data files.
 8. Turn off your 3DS and remove the SD card.
 Insert your SD card into your PC.